 As already mentioned, in order to remove a Virginia tenant from your rental unit, you must have a legitimate reason.
 If you don’t have a legal justification, then you must wait for the existing term to end before expecting the tenant to move out in court.

-For tenants on a month-to-month lease agreement, a landlord must give them a 30-days’ notice.
+For residents on a month-to-month lease agreement, a landlord or the property manager must give a 30-day termination notice to the tenant.

 For renters on fixed-term lease agreements, you must wait until the current term ends.